jnyfah/jnyfah.github.io/_posts/hash.md

 }
 ```

+Same three operations as the scalar mix - XOR, rotate, multiply, just operating on four 64-bit lanes at once.

 And the result:
 | Benchmark | Time | CPU | Iterations | bytes_per_second |
 | --- | --- | --- | --- | --- |